sunflynf/web-notes/docs/summarize/languages/Java.md

 - **Java** is an **object oriented language** which gives a clear structure to programs and allows code to be reused, lowering development costs
 - [**Set up Java** in computer](https://www.w3schools.com/java/java_getstarted.asp)

-:::note Compile & running in cmd | Terminal
+:::info Compile & running in cmd | Terminal

 - `javac` build `.java` to `.class`
 - `java` run `.class` file